Mean longitude: Definition

 measured along the ecliptic from ♈︎ to the ascending node, then up along the plane of the body's orbit to its mean position.

+Sometimes the value defined in this way is called the "mean mean longitude", and the term "mean longitude" is used for a value that does have short-term variations (such as over a synodic month or a year in the case of the moon) but does not include the correction due to the difference between true anomaly and mean anomaly.

+Also, sometimes the mean longitude (or mean mean longitude) is considered to be a slowly varying function, modeled with a Maclaurin series, rather than a simple linear function of time.

+The true longitude is a separate value that corresponds to the actual angular distance from the reference direction, taking into account the varying speed and non-circular shape of the orbit.
+It is the analogue to the true anomaly, which is measured relative to periapsis like the mean anomaly.

 Discussion

 Mean longitude, like mean anomaly, does not measure an angle between any physical objects.
 It is simply a convenient uniform measure of how far around its orbit a body has progressed since passing the reference direction.
 While mean longitude measures a mean position and assumes constant speed, true longitude measures the actual longitude and assumes the body has moved with its actual speed, which varies around its elliptical orbit.
 The difference between the two is known as the equation of the center.